testcontainers/testcontainers-go/docs/features/copy_file.md

 It's important to notice that, when copying the directory to the container, the container path must exist in the Docker image.
 And this is a strong requirement for files to be copied _before_ the container is started, as we cannot create the full path at that time.

-Once we understood that, there are two ways to copy directories to a container.
-The first one is using the existing `CopyFileToContainer` method, which will internally check if the host path is a directory, internally calling the new `CopyDirToContainer` method if needed:
+There are two ways to copy directories to a container.
+The first way uses the existing `CopyFileToContainer` method, which will internally check if the host path is a directory, internally calling the new `CopyDirToContainer` method if needed:

 ```go
 ctx := context.Background()